jakubLangr/presentationLC/index.Rmd

 ## Wrap-up and business implications

-Our model performs well, but it all depends on threshold, as already there is considerable degree of pre-screening and most loans ended up being quite good.
+Our model performs well, but it all depends on the threshold set, as already there is considerable degree of pre-screening and most loans ended up being quite good.

 Our model can deliver additional value, but needs to be evaluated as a finacial venture, especially with regards to the marginal improvement that can be gained by setting the threshold at a certain level.